 8. Discovering your purpose

-Sophrology is rooted in a discovery of your personal values that you want to live your life by.
+Sophrology is rooted in the discovery of your personal values that you want to live your life by.
 Each journey with Sophrology is deeply personal and completely unique so we all take away different insights and wisdom from the practice, and that’s the beauty of it.
 In Level 4 for example, the practice encourages you to meditate on what you value most in your life and because you are already more connected to your body and mind and able to trust your intuition, you are discovering and embodying new values in a very different way than if you just think about them.
 Back in the 1960’s Professor Caycedo had already noticed the crisis in values that society had been going through, which seems to have only increased today, especially for the younger generation.
 Having a practice that encourages freedom and responsibility in finding your path is key.

 9. Adaptability of the practice

 Sophrology’s benefits can be felt just after a few sessions.
 A practice doesn’t need to be long or be performed at a specific moment of the day.
-At BeSophro, we usually advise to start with a daily 10-minute practice and to start with what feels easiest whether it is sitting, standing, moving or still practices.
+At BeSophro, we usually advise you to start with daily 10-minute practice and to start with what feels easiest whether it is sitting, standing, moving or still practices.
 Over time, you will discover what works best for you and be able to practice without the guided audio.
 Sophrology includes a lot of mini gestures and breathing exercises that can be done on the go as a way to tap into the positive states you have experienced in your practice so you can soon become that calmer, happier and empowered being.

 Choosing Sophrology for Stress Management

-Sophrology builds on from traditional meditation to offer a set of tools to manage stress and increase resilience in daily life and you can notice tangible results within a short time, usually from the first few sessions.
+Sophrology builds on traditional meditation to offer a set of tools to manage stress and increase resilience in daily life and you can notice tangible results within a short time, usually from the first few sessions.

-If your schedule does not allow to attend a Sophrology class in person you can ask your Sophrologist for Skype sessions, get the book The Life-Changing Power of Sophrology or access BeSophro’s online course.
+If your schedule does not allow you to attend a Sophrology class in person you can ask your Sophrologist for Skype sessions, get the book The Life-Changing Power of Sophrology or access BeSophro’s online course.
 For more information email [email protected].